tomtobac/auth0-example/README.md

 - git clone <git_project_url> && cd auth0-example
 - npm install
 - ng serve && and open http://localhost:4200 (it works)
-- ng server --prod (fails, looks like the lock pop ups always)
+- ng server --prod (Look like it works, but the lock never catch the callback...)